 So, how can those already savvy with people-based marketing get started with people-based measurement?
 Here are four martech and headcount investments to consider:

 - A data warehouse: An unbelievable amount of data within companies of all sizes is siloed.
 This lack of cohesiveness makes it nearly impossible to follow customers on their journeys and paint clearer pictures of who they are and what they need.Thus the first step in people-based measurement is establishing a data warehouse, a single place where all your first-party data lives.
 The ability to join POS data with ecommerce data, loyalty club activity, and other prospect and customer breadcrumbs is already a tremendous win.

 - An identity resolution provider – Now that you have a brand new data warehouse, it’s time to bring second- and third-party data into the fray via an identity resolution provider.
 This vendor can help you further flesh out your audiences and more accurately target them across channels by providing both known second- and third-party data from your partners and privacy-compliant anonymized data.

 - An analyst or two – With your data in order, you now need an analyst or two to take this information and help you better understand your audiences.
-In doing so, you’ll increasingly be able to operationalize your people-based measurement activities.
+In doing so, you’ll increasingly be able to operationalize your measurement activities.
 You can hire analysts with cross-channel expertise or seek outside help through an agency.